-Long term - 2 to 6 years Medium term - 1 to 2 years Short term - up to 1 year
+Long term - 2 to 6 years

+Medium term - 1 to 2 years

+Short term - up to 1 year

-- Short-term investments should be kept flexible for liquidity required for working fund.
-It will be proposed and recommended by the Accountant and decided by the Secretary and Treasurer quarterly and will be informed to the Governing Body for their comments. - 3.
-Long term and Medium term investment will be sent to the Society Treasurer for his recommendation based on the following criteria: always subject to compliance with the requirements of law. - a) Safety - b) Liquidity - c) Return on investment - d) Ethics - e) Term in relation to purpose of the fund. - 4.
-The statement of investments will be presented to every Finance Committee with its recommendation to the Governing Body. - 5.
-The investments will be in the following modes depending on the safety from time to time: - Fixed deposits - ❖ Bonds - 6.
-Investments should be made properly identifying the investible funds in such manner that it will not cause any delay for program implementation or administrative operations.
+2. Short-term investments should be kept flexible for liquidity required for working fund.
+It will be proposed and recommended by the Accountant and decided by the Secretary and Treasurer quarterly and will be informed to the Governing Body for their comments.

+- 3. Long term and Medium-term investment will be sent to the Society Treasurer for his recommendation based on the following criteria: always subject to compliance with the requirements of law. - a) Safety - b) Liquidity - c) Return on investment - d) Ethics - e) Term in relation to purpose of the fund. - 4.
+The statement of investments will be presented to the Finance Committee with its recommendation to the Governing Body. - 5.
+The investments will be in the following modes depending on the safety from time to time: a.
+Fixed deposits and b.
+Bonds - 6.
+Investments should be made properly identifying the investible funds in such a manner that it will not cause any delay for programme implementation or administrative operations.

-6.3 INVESTMENT REPORTS
+6.3 Investment Reports

-The finance department shall prepare investment Reports (Fund wise and Bank wise) on a monthly basis and present the same to the Treasurer and the Secretary along with the monthly management report.
+The finance department shall prepare Investment Reports (Fund wise and Bank wise) on a monthly basis and present the same to the Treasurer and the Secretary along with the monthly management report.